Top 5 Things to Do in Delhi

 Map of Delhi

 Many people will see the highlight of the Golden Triangle tour as being the Taj Mahal in the city of Agra.
-And whilst I'm certainly not going to argue with that sentiment I will demonstrate in this Delhi travel article that there are some top tourist places in Delhi too and that a Delhi tour is certainly worth the effort whether you do this as part of an organised tour or independently.
+And whilst I'm certainly not going to argue with that sentiment I will demonstrate in this article that there Delhi can more than hold it's own when it comes to wowing the tourists.
+A visit to Delhi is certainly worth the effort whether you do this as part of an organised tour or independently.
 Let's take a look at the top tourist attractions in Delhi.

 First the Marathas and then the British in the mid 19th century came to claim occupancy of the Red Fort until the Indian Independence finally brought peace and stability in 1947.
 During the colonisation by the British many of the internal buildings and features within the Red Fort were destroyed.

 However, with the Red Fort now safely in the hands of the Archaeological Survey of India the complex has been brought back to life and can be viewed in all its glory by visitors from all over the world.
-The Red Fort is today one of the most popular things to do in Delhi for tourists and travellers.
+The Red Fort is today one of the most popular sights to visit in Delhi for tourists and travellers.

 India Gate is the Arc de Triomphe of Delhi.
 Considering the Indian nation is very proud of it's independence and the cutting of ties with the British Empire in 1947, India Gate is still a respected and important landmark in the Indian capital.